ericjeker/sfml-breakout/README.md

-# SFML Sandbox: Flecs World
+# SFML Breakout

-A new SFML Sandbox to try different architectures for a game engine.
-This time, I integrate with Flecs.
-The game instance creates a unique Flecs world passed down to the scenes.
+This repository started as a SFML sandbox project to learn how to use SFML and Flecs, later I decided to create a breakout game to test the engine.

 ## Call Hierarchy

 ```
 GameInstance -> Flecs World (Systems, Singletons) -> GameStateManager -> GameState
-                                                  -> SceneManager -> Scene -> Systems
+                -> Global Systems                    -> SceneManager -> Scene -> Local Systems
-                                                                           -> Entities -> Components
+                -> Singletons                                                 -> Entities -> Components
 ```

-## Game Instance
+## GameInstance

 The responsibility of the game instance is to load the base resources.
-This class also instanciates the Flecs World later passed down to the scenes.
+This class also instantiates the Flecs World later passed down to the scenes.

-It is also where the game loop is started (`Run()`), and the root of the call hierarchy.
+It is also where the game loop is started (`GameInstance::Run()`), and the root of the call hierarchy.
 The game loop makes the world progress by calling the `progress()` function.

 ## GameStateManager